Lee Chang-dong: Career

 Lee's fourth film, Secret Sunshine about a grieving mother who loses her son, was completed in 2007.
-At the 60th Cannes Film Festival, the film was entered in the competition category with lead actress Jeon Do-yeon, winning the Prix d'interprétation féminine.
-It was released to theaters in South Korea in 2007, and was South Korea's submission for the Academy Awards for Best Foreign Language Film in 2008.
-Secret Sunshine won Best Feature Film at Asia Pacific Screen Awards.
-It won Best Film and Best Director at 2008 Asian Film Awards.
-It won Best Picture and Best Director at Korean Film Awards, Best Director at Director's Cut Awards, and Special Award at Grand Bell Awards.
+At the 60th Cannes Film Festival, the film was in the competition category with lead actress Jeon Do-yeon, winning the Prix d'interprétation féminine.
+It was released in South Korea in 2007 and served as the country's nominee for Best Foreign Language Film of the 2008 Academy Awards.
+Secret Sunshine won Best Feature Film at the Asia Pacific Screen Awards; Best Film and Best Director at the 2008 Asian Film Awards; Best Picture and Best Director at the Korean Film Awards; Best Director at the Director's Cut Awards; and Special Award at the Grand Bell Awards.

-In 2009, Lee was appointed as a jury member of the international competition in 61st Cannes Film Festival along with Isabelle Huppert, Shu Qi and Robin Wright Penn.
+In 2009, Lee was appointed to the jury of the international competition at the 61st Cannes Film Festival along with Isabelle Huppert, Shu Qi and Robin Wright.

-The following year, Lee's film Poetry was released.
-The film tells a story of a suburban woman in her 60s who begins to develop an interest in poetry while struggling with Alzheimer's disease and her irresponsible grandson.
-It garnered positive critical reviews and won the Best Screenplay Award at the 2010 Cannes Film Festival.
-Notably, the film's starring role was played by Yoon Jeong-hee, who was returning to the screen after an absence of 16 years.
-For this film, Lee won Achievement in Directing in Asia Pacific Screen Awards.
-Poetry also won Best Film and Best Screenplay at 2010 Grand Bell Awards, and Lee won Best Director at 2011 Baeksang Arts Awards.
+Released the following year, Lee's film Poetry tells a of a suburban woman in her 60s who begins to develop an interest in poetry while struggling with Alzheimer's disease and her irresponsible grandson.
+It garnered positive critical reviews and won Best Screenplay at the 2010 Cannes Film Festival.
+The starring role was played by Yoon Jeong-hee, who returned to the screen after an absence of 16 years.
+For this film, Lee won Achievement in Directing at the Asia Pacific Screen Awards.
+Poetry also won Best Film and Best Screenplay at the 2010 Grand Bell Awards and Best Director at the 2011 Baeksang Arts Awards.

-Lee returned after eight years of hiatus with a 2018 psychological drama mystery film Burning, based on one of Haruki Murakami's seventeen short stories in The Elephant Vanishes, "Barn Burning".
+In 2018, Lee returned after an eight-year hiatus with the psychological drama mystery film Burning, based on one of Haruki Murakami's 17 short stories in The Elephant Vanishes, "Barn Burning".
 The film premiered at the 71st Cannes Film Festival, winning the Fipresci International Critics' Prize.
-It became the highest-rated film in the history of Screen International’s Cannes jury grid.
-Burning was selected as the South Korean entry for the Best Foreign Language Film at the 91st Academy Awards, and became the first Korean film to make it to the final nine-film shortlist of the Academy Awards for Best Foreign Language Film.
-Burning also won Best Foreign Language Film in Los Angeles Film Critics Association, Best Foreign Language Film in Toronto Film Critics Association, and the runner-up of National Board of Review's Top Five Foreign Language Film.
-It was included on RogerEbert.com's Great Movies.
-For this film, Lee won Best Director at 2018 Buil Film Awards and 2019 KOFRA Film Awards.
-In addition to international acclaims, the film also won 2018 Grand Bell Awards for Best Film and FIPRESCI Award at Korean Association of Film Critics Awards.
+It became the highest-rated film in the history of Screen International's Cannes jury grid.
+Burning was selected as Korea's nominee for Best Foreign Language Film at the 91st Academy Awards,.
+It was the first Korean film to make it to the shortlist of the final nine of the award.
+Burning also won the Best Foreign Language Film at the Los Angeles Film Critics Association, Best Foreign Language Film in Toronto Film Critics Association, and runner-up of the National Board of Review's Top Five Foreign Language Film.
+For this film, Lee won Best Director at the 2018 Buil Film Awards and 2019 KOFRA Film Awards.
+In addition to international acclaim, "Burning won the 2018 Grand Bell Awards for Best Film and FIPRESCI Award at the Korean Association of Film Critics Awards.